 2.3 Tolerance

 Based on the power budget table above, the maximum supply voltage would be 12V.
 The maximum voltage would be supplied by the wall power and a 12V regulator.
-The minimum voltage would be 3.6V for our microcontroller, stepper motor and the bluetooth module RN4020.
+The minimum voltage would be 3.6V for our microcontroller, stepper motor and the Bluetooth module RN4020.
 The current limit will be determined by the resistors and the component itself so that it doesn’t exceed the operating current limit.

 2.4 Electrical Loading Consideration